ariasAleia/ROS_Robotics_Lab2/README.md

 And just in case you don't believe that it actually works, then... watch this video and see it for yourself :D

 LINK DEL VIDEO MATLAB

+## Phantom X in Python

+## Conclusions

+There are multiple ways in which we can communicate using ROS.
+We can do it by subscribing or publishing to topics or by calling services.
+In the same way, there are different ways that can help us to achieve the same behaviour.
+We can use for example Python or Matlab.
+Our task is to determine which one of them works better for the goal that we have in mind.